minio/docs/source/reference/minio-mc-admin/mc-admin-user.rst

 any operations on the MinIO deployment.
 To configure a user's assigned policies, you can do either or both of the following:

-- Use :mc-cmd:`mc admin policy set` to associate one or more policies to the user.
+- Use :mc-cmd:`mc admin policy attach` to associate one or more policies to the user.

 - Use :mc-cmd:`mc admin group add` to associate the user to the group.
 Users inherit any policies assigned to the group.